geocodeearth/pelias.dockerfiles/README.md

-# pelias.transit.loader
+# pelias.dockerfiles
-Load transit landmarks, stops and street intersections into the Pelias geocoder.
+Load both Pelias, and also transit landmarks

+git update-index --assume-unchanged pelias.json

 ### Note: you might need to set an env var to find pelis.json (if you keep getting 'transit' not in your schema errors, try the following):